paldhous/ucsc/2020/investigative-policy/md/courts-media-law.md

 - **Opinion** The idea here is that opinions cannot, by their nature, be proven true or false and therefore cannot be defamatory.
 Judging what is a statement of alleged fact and what is a statement of opinion is inherently difficult and involves an element of subjective judgement.
 Different jurisdictions differ on how they interpret what is covered by opinion.

 - **Fair comment/criticism** Everyone has the right to comment on matters of public concern.
-Providing this is done fairly these comments are not libelous.
+If this is done fairly these comments are not libelous.
 Again, judging what is "fair" involves a degree of subjective judgement.

 - **Fair report** Fair and accurate reports of public proceedings, including court cases and legislative procedings, cannot be libelous.
 This is more straightforward, and means that you are generally on safe ground reporting from court documents, including civil and criminal complaints, or on potentially defamatory statements made in a legislative chamber such as the US Congress.

 - **Neutral reportage** This privilege is supposed to protect fair, true, and impartial accounts of any newsworthy events from libel suits.
-It is reconized in California, but not in all US states.
+It is recognized in California, but not in all US states.
 To claim this privilege, you would want to be able to show that you published any denials of potentially defamatory statements, or made strenuous attempts to obtain comment from the individual concerned.

 ##### Defenses

 - **Not capable of defamatory meaning** Statements accusing people of breaking the law or otherwise engaging in morally repugnant behavior are generally understood to be potentially defamatory.
-But is it defamatory to accuse someone of drunkeness, being a communist, or using political clout?
+But is it defamatory to accuse someone of drunkenness, being a communist, or using political clout?
 Different jurisdictions and courts have taken different views on statements like this.

 - **Truth** In the US, paintiffs have to prove that defamatory statement was false.
 But in some jurisdictions, including Canada, the burden of proof that a statement was true falls on the defendant.